palantus/mscp/README.md

 You can enable CORS by setting ''allowedOrigins'' in ''setup.json'' to the domains that should be allowed.
 It supports regexps.

+If you want to allow all cors, then just set it to ''*'', would would make it use the cors npm module with default options.

 ## Access keys

 Access keys expire every 18 days by default, but can be extended by setting ''accessKeyExpirationDays'' in setup.json.